grambank/grambank-analysed/R_grambank/README.md

 9. `make clean`: deletes all new files and directories from previous steps, wiping the slate clean for running scripts anew.

 ### Git submodules
-All scrits require git submodules to be initialised.
-Git submodules are a principled way to linked to other git repositories.
+This Git repository contains git submodules.
+That means that this repository is linked to other git repositories in a principled way.
+In this instance this repository has git submodules for the following repostiroeies: grambank-cldf, AUTOTYP-data, glottolog-cldf and WALS.

 If you want to run scripts in this repository on your machine, it is necessary not only to clone this repository but also after cloning to run:

 `git submodules update --init`

-This command will initialise and update the git submodules appropraitely.
-This includes the data from grambank-cldf.
+This command will initialise and update the git submodules appropriately.
+Note that this includes data from grambank-cldf, so no script will run without initalising the git submodules.

 You can read more about git submodules [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules).